-It is to be noted that if the Office, in its sole discretion, deems the volume of the papers filed from litigations or other proceedings to be too extensive/lengthy, the Office may return > , expunge, or discard, at its sole discretion, < all or part of the submission.
+It is noted that if the Office, in its sole discretion, deems the volume of the papers filed from litigation or other proceedings to be too lengthy, the Office may return, expunge, or discard, at its sole discretion, all or part of the submission.
 In such an instance, a party may limit the submission in accordance with what is deemed relevant, and resubmit the papers.
 Such submissions must be provided without additional comment.
 Persons making such submissions must limit the submission to the notification and not include further arguments or information.
 It is to be understood that highlighting of certain text by underlining, fluorescent marker, etc., goes beyond bare notice of the prior or concurrent proceedings.
 Any proper submission will be promptly placed on record (entered) in the patent file.
 Entry of these submissions is performed by the Files Repository personnel, unless a reexamination proceeding is pending, in which case, the Central Reexamination Unit, the Technology Center, or other area of the Office having responsibility for the reexamination enters the submission.

 It is to be further noted that 35 U.S.C.
 290 is directed to “courts of the United States.”
 Accordingly, any submission of papers from a court outside the United States (a foreign jurisdiction) will be returned, expunged or discarded, at the sole discretion of the Office.

 Where a request for reexamination has been filed, see MPEP § 2282 for ex parte reexamination and MPEP § 2686 for inter partes reexamination.
 See MPEP § 2240 and § 2242 for handling of requests for ex parte reexamination of patents involved in litigation.
 See MPEP § 2640 and § 2642 for handling of requests for inter partes reexamination of patents involved in litigation.